Syrian PM's defection 'beginning of end'

 Tariq al-Hamid in al-Sharq al-Awsat considers the possible effect on Iran, Syria's only ally in the region.
 "How will the situation in Iran unfold without the terrorist lung in the region that is Assad's regime?
 How will Tehran deal with a new government in Syria that refuses to be subservient to Iran and sees it as its main enemy?" he asks.
 "The fall of Assad will be akin to a political earthquake for Iran."

 But Ilyas Harfush in the Saudi-owned al-Hayat says Mr Hijab was not from President Assad's inner circle.
 "It is no exaggeration to view the defection of Prime Minister Hijab as merely symbolic.
-The defections that might give the regime a wake-up call would be from the inner circle - that is Assad's family and the Alawite sect, or security officials who oversee the implementation of the military's orders on the ground."'Collapsing from within'
+The defections that might give the regime a wake-up call would be from the inner circle - that is Assad's family and the Alawite sect, or security officials who oversee the implementation of the military's orders on the ground."

 Comment in local Arab papers also provides little comfort for the Syrian government.